 Professor Dam read for the BCL at the University of Oxford as a Felix Scholar, and completed his LLM from Harvard Law School as a Harvard University Dana Scholar.
 In 2004, he was a law clerk to the Hon’ble Chief Justice of India, Justice V. N. Khare, in the Supreme Court of India, New Delhi.

 The winner of several teaching excellence awards (including the Most Promising, and Most Outstanding Teacher Award) and research grants, Dam's primary interests include law and governance in India, public law, common law reasoning, and legal ethics.
 He has been invited to present his works, among others, at the Wissenschaftskolleg, Berlin, Yale Law School, Emory Law School, the Harvard-Stanford International Faculty Forum, Illinois-Princeton-UCLA Annual Comparative Law Workshop, and the Inaugural NUS Asian Comparative Law Workshop.

-Professor Dam’s focus is on comparative public law and separation of powers – particularly, the migration of British parliamentary concepts to commonwealth jurisdictions, and executive authority.
+Professor Dam’s research focuses on comparative public law and separation of powers – particularly, the migration of British parliamentary concepts to commonwealth jurisdictions, and executive authority.
 Drawing on empirical and analytical methods, he is studying how branches of government hold themselves internally accountable.
 His current works include a series of empirical studies on the Supreme Court of India, and monographs on executive legislation in parliamentary and presidential systems.